akitikkx/channel-me-perfect-ktor/README.md

 from there navigate to `Project Settings` > `Service Accounts` > `Firebase Admin SDK`.
 Choose `Java` for the "Admin SDK configuration snippet" then click "Generate new private key".

-Store this file in the `src/main/resources` folder.
+Store this downloaded file in the `src/main/resources` folder.
 The `src/main/kotlin/com/example/Application.kt` expects the filename to be `ktor-firebase-auth.json`.
-Feel free to name the file how you would want and remember to update the name inside the `getResourceAsStream()` call in `src/main/kotlin/com/example/Application.kt`
+Feel free to name the file how you would want and remember to update the name inside the `getResourceAsStream()` call in `src/main/kotlin/com/example/Application.kt` as well as in the `.gitignore` file.
+The file is ignored in `.gitignore` and should remain that way as this is a private file that should not be committed to the repository.

 ## Dependencies
 - Firebase Admin `com.google.firebase:firebase-admin`